w3c/window-management/EXPLAINER.md

-As multi-screen devices and applications become a more common and critical part of user experiences, it becomes more important to give developers information and tools to leverage that expanded visual environment.
+As multi-screen devices and applications become a more common and critical part of user experiences, it becomes more important to give developers information and tools to leverage that extended visual environment.
 This document describes some possible incremental solutions enabling web application developers to make use of multi-screen devices, in order to facilitate discussion and seek concensus on a path forward.